MarcialRosales/rabbitmq-ldap-integration/README.md

 The aim of this repository is to address more scenarios in the future.

-## Prequisites to follow this guide
+## Prerequisites to follow this guide

-- RabbitMQ is running locally (localhost:5672 and localhost:15672)
-- Docker is installed.
-We will use Docker to run **OpenLDAP**
+This guide assumes RabbitMQ is running locally (on port 5672 and 15672).
+It also provides an script to deploy **OpenLDAP** locally via Docker.
+Additionally, we need the following prerequisites:
 - `ldap` tools are installed such as `ldapsearch` and/or `ldapadd`.
 - Ruby is installed.
 We will use it to run some AMQP clients.
 - Python is installed.
 We will use it to run [rabbitmqadmin](https://www.rabbitmq.com/management-cli.html)
 - `rabbitadmin` is installed.
 Go to [http://localhost:15672/cli/rabbitmqadmin](http://localhost:15672/cli/rabbitmqadmin]), copy the downloaded file to your preferred location in your `PATH`

+If you are currently running [RabbitMQ for PCF](https://docs.pivotal.io/rabbitmq-cf/1-17/index.html), this [guide](rabbitmq-4-pcf.md) walks you through the steps on how to set it up with LDAP authentication so that you can try any of the scenarios we will cover the next sections.
+It also shows you how to deploy **OpenLDAP** in a separate VM and make it accessible from your RabbitMQ for PCF.

 ## Implemented Integration scenarios